 How AvMA can help

-Our self-help guides provide clear and straightforward explanations of some of the processes most commonly used by people investigating a claim.
-The following links will take you to the guides which are most commonly accessed by people going through the inquest process.
+Our self-help guides provide clear and straightforward explanations of some of the processes often used by people investigating a claim.
+The following links will take you to the guides.

 AvMA’s inquest leaflet: Provides essential information on a range of issues from what an inquest is, the process itself as well as some frequently asked questions.

 - The Ministry of Justice guide to coroner services

 - Serious Incident Reports (SIRS)

 - Making a complaint about NHS or private healthcare

 AvMA helped me to face a really difficult process with such respect

 AvMA can provide advice, support and assistance by phone and in writing.
 We may be able to signpost you to other organisations which can help either with getting representation at inquest or by offering bereavement support.